 They don’t have coverage for the injury under their homeowners policy, but your team must still spend time reviewing the claim and communicating with the client.
 The family may later add you, the insurance company, to the suit, which could lead to even more costs.

 Preventing this scenario saves you time and helps protect your profits.
 With Adult Home Care Check, you can quickly identify the properties in your book of business that likely house an adult family home care facility.
 Contact us today for access.
-Data for Washington state is included in your WSRB subscription.
+Data for every state where you do business is included in your WSRB Subscription.

 When not properly insured, adult family homes can create risk for insurers and residents.